-Counselors who work in a cancer treatment center might have more experience and be more easily able to assist with the specific emotions cancer patients may have.
+Counselors who work in a cancer treatment center might have more experience to assist with the specific emotions cancer patients may have.

 A counselor should have at least a bachelor’s degree in a counseling field and may also have a master’s or doctoral degree.

 A counselor should be warm and caring.

 One of the best sources for a counselor is by word of mouth from other cancer patients.

-If the first session doesn't "feel right," don't be afraid to look for a better match.
+If the first session or two doesn’t “feel right,” don’t be afraid to look for a better match.

-Pet therapy, also known as animal-assisted therapy, employs the use of animals in the treatment of a disease or illness.
+Pet therapy, also known as animal-assisted therapy, employs the use of animals in the emotional treatment of a disease or illness.
 Pet therapy can range from watching fish swim in an aquarium to petting a dog to caring for livestock.
 A friendly animal companion can ease some of the stress and anxiety of dealing with mesothelioma.

 Scientific studies prove that pet therapy can benefit patients.
 Lower medication costs, longer life, increased alertness and an improved mood are just some of the health benefits of pet therapy.
 While pet therapy should not be considered a replacement for conventional medicine, it is a wonderfully effective complement to traditional methods.